 As the United States grew from colony to nation, the Quakers advocated for and delivered universal pubic education in Pennsylvania, built colleges, and created private Quaker secondary and elementary schools.
 The motto of the William Penn Charter School; “Good Instruction is Better than Riches” dates back to its founding in 1689 and still serves to describe Friends’ fundamental belief that knowledge outperforms wealth over time.

 In the United States, Quakers were key to the founding of Haverford College (Pennsylvania), Guilford College (North Carolina,) Earlham College (Indiana), Swarthmore College (Pennsylvania), Johns Hopkins University (Maryland), Cornell University (New York), and the Wharton School of University of Pennsylvania (Pennsylvania).
+All that does not mean that Quakers were perfect.
+As we see in the stories below, the were human and also strongly influenced by their own time and place.

 Elise M. Boulding (1920 –2010) was a Norwegian-born sociologist, author, peace and women’s rights activist.
 She taught at the University of Colorado and Dartmouth and authored numerous books, including: